omid/powe_rs/README.md

 # powe_rs

-A simple web UI to shutdown or restart your Linux machine, with systemd integration.
+A simple web UI to power off or restart your Linux machine, with systemd integration.

 ---